pascaldekloe/part5/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/pascaldekloe/part5.svg)](https://pkg.go.dev/github.com/pascaldekloe/part5)
 [![Build Status](https://github.com/pascaldekloe/part5/actions/workflows/go.yml/badge.svg)](https://github.com/pascaldekloe/part5/actions/workflows/go.yml)

-# Part5 With The Go Programming Language
+# Part 5 With The Go Programming Language

 The International Electrotechnical Commission standard 870 part 5 (IEC 870-5) is a set of transmission procedures intended for SCADA systems.
-Prefix 60 was added later as in IEC 60870.
-For serial communication please refer to **60870-5-101** and **60870-5-104** is the TCP-based evolution.
+The publication got reissued with a designation in the 60000 series as of the year 1997.
+Refer to IEC 60870-5-101 for serial communication, and IEC 60870-5-104 for the TCP-based evolution.
+The two are commonly abbreviated as IEC 101 and IEC 104 respectively.

-The project consists of a high-level framework, including a low-level library, and tooling for network exploration and automated testing.
+The project consists of a Go library and a command-line tool called iecat(8).
-**Incomplete**!
-About 95% of the work has been published; see issue #1.

 This is free and unencumbered software released into the [public domain](http://creativecommons.org/publicdomain/zero/1.0).